rommelmamedov/bb8/README.md

 - [gulp-concat](https://www.npmjs.com/package/gulp-concat) — for concating files in the order that they are specified in the **gulp.src** function;
 - [gulp-plumber](https://www.npmjs.com/package/gulp-plumber) — prevent pipe breaking caused by errors from gulp plugins;
 - [gulp-load-plugins](https://www.npmjs.com/package/gulp-load-plugins) — loads gulp plugins from package dependencies and attaches them to an object of your choice;
-- [gulp-batch-replace](https://www.npmjs.com/package/gulp-batch-replace) — for replacing batch of strings in stream;
+- [gulp-batch-replace](https://www.npmjs.com/package/gulp-batch-replace) — for replacing a batch of strings in the stream;

 #### HTML
 - [gulp-rigger](https://www.npmjs.com/package/gulp-rigger) — is a build time include engine for in general any type of text file that you wish to might want to "include" other files into;